-• Outpatient imaging, laboratory, and special procedures (refer to "Outpatient Imaging, Laboratory, and Special Procedures")
+• Outpatient imaging, laboratory, and other diagnostic and treatment Services (refer to "Outpatient Imaging, Laboratory, and Other Diagnostic and Treatment Services")

 Non-Plan Skilled Nursing Facility care

 Generally, you will get your Skilled Nursing Facility care from Plan Facilities.
 However, under certain conditions listed below, you may be able to receive covered care from a non-Plan facility, if the facility accepts our Plan's amounts for payment.